1Markish/react-hooks-running-tests/README.md

   simulates a browser environment with browser-specific functionality, like the `document` object, which isn't available in Node.
-The `render` method then takes our React component and renders it in this simulated browser environment so we can check that it was rendered as expected.
+The `render` method then takes our React component and renders it in this simulated browser environment san check that o we cit was rendered as expected.
 - `expect`: This is a [Jest][jest] method, to which we pass some expected value for testing.
 In this case, we're using a custom [Jest DOM][jest-dom] matcher `toBeInTheDocument`, which checks if the element is present in the simulated